-While tensions around Taiwan are clearly acute, the military drills and political rhetoric so far has had only a limited impact on business operations, and by extension, evacuation options from the island.
-Our monitoring indicates that maritime traffic in the Taiwan and Luzon straits are continuing but navigating around exercise areas.
-And our analysis of flight radars covering the region suggest that flights into and out of Taiwanese airports are largely continuing as normal (that said, several airlines including South Korean, Asiana and Thai have suspended their Taiwan operations).
+While tensions around Taiwan are clearly acute, the military drills and political rhetoric so far have had only a limited impact on business operations, and by extension, evacuation options from the island.
+Our monitoring indicates that maritime traffic in the Taiwan and Luzon straits is continuing but navigating around exercise areas.
+And our analysis of flight radars covering the region suggests that flights into and out of Taiwanese airports are largely continuing as normal (that said, several airlines including South Korean, Asiana and Thai have suspended their Taiwan operations).

 Although a direct Chinese military attack on the island is highly unlikely, there is a reasonable possibility that President Xi will see the current crisis as an opportunity to demonstrate the capability of the mainland to choke off Taiwan.
 As with an invasion, this would have global ramifications.
 Supply chains in the region are already strained, and disruption of even a few days in Taiwan would carry highly disruptive and potentially business-threatening implications across the board.
 This is particularly for global technology and computing, given Taiwan’s role as a semiconductor hub.